 Heartland Seniors Finance, formerly Australian Seniors Finance, worked with digital agency Webbuzz and launched its digital marketing plan in 2016.
 Just three months after, HSF saw an increase of 873% in website visits, 20% more visitors, and 13% greater visibility which all resulted in a 17% increase in generating leads.
 For its full-year data analysis, HSF’s digital content increased:

 Let go of the past

 Companies that have become complacent in their current business state are afraid to let go, thinking that venturing into the unknown would ruin them.
 Eventually, these companies have a greater potential to become extinct.
 Sometimes, taking a risk is vital for business growth and success.
 Companies that have been around for while become very risk-averse compared to the entrepreneurial aspect of startups!

 Nowadays, using social media, videos, and podcast as marketing platforms make your brand stand out.
-Did you know that about 5 billion videos are viewed everyday?
-This can boost traffic by as much as 80% but the content has to be relevant and interesting (informational or humorous) apart from great sound and visual quality.
+Did you know that about 5 billion videos are viewed every day?
+This can boost traffic by as much as 80% but the content has to be relevant and interesting (informational or humorous) apart from the great sound and visual quality.
 Digitalised marketing guides your customers and prospects on how to use current and new services or products.

 Digital Marketing Strategy 101: Some of the biggest business transformations

 - Netflix – from online DVD rental to an online movie streaming service.
 The company believed the future was in the streaming business.
 Not only does it stream previously released movies, but Netflix also produces original movies and TV series.